 - For fragile products, make sure fragile label stick onto outer packaging.
 In addition to the address label on the outside of the packaging bag, try not to carry other irrelevant signs.

-Rail Freight From China to Milan Italy
+Rail Freight From China To Italy

 Rail freight from China to Milano Italy has become very important shipping method when considering rail freight cost is cheaper than Air freight, and train transit time is faster than sea freight, all these factors lead rail freight playing an important role in modern supply chain.

 China to Milan Italy rail freight service has been available for many years since the first train run.
 The railway line is currently still operational and carrying out thousands of TEUs of shipments from China.
 Rail freight from China to Italy has become a popular shipping method for many businesses that want to transport goods from China to Milano Italy.